If you feel like your paycheck disappears every month, you are not the only one.

 Just clarity.

-Tracking your spending does one powerful thing.
+Tracking your spending does one very important thing.

 It gives you clarity.